stsurya/Linux/Day-2/LinuxIQ-2.md

 ## 21) How to add a user in linux VM ?

+A) You can set this in two ways:

+- `sudo useradd <username>` won't ask for password and other details.
+This is non-interactive.
-A) `sudo adduser <username>` and few other details will be prompted and enter those details.
+- `sudo adduser <username>` and few other details will be prompted and enter those details.

 ## 22) How to switch from one user to another user in linux ?